tekknolagi/isdt/lecture-notes/1-cli.md

 We've talked about POSIX before, in particular as a specification for shell behavior and C function behavior.
-Because Linux, the BSDs, and macOS all provide these POSIX APIs, the shells can run on them with minimal -- if any -- changes.
+Because Linux, the BSDs, and macOS all provide these POSIX APIs, the shells can run on them with minimal---if any---changes.

 Windows, unfortunately, does not provide this set of APIs specified by POSIX.
 For example, there is no `readdir` function; Windows provides its own API.
 This